 While Montclair and the surrounding areas have seen their fair share of celebrities – movie stars and music artists to authors and journalists – residents still get starstruck when the President of the United States rolls through town to say hello.
-It happens more often than you’d think!
-In honor of President’s Day, we’re sharing the various presidents that have visited the Essex County area in the past.
+This may be surprising, but it actually happens more often than you’d think.
+In honor of President’s Day, we’re sharing the various presidents that have visited the Essex County area.

 Joe Biden, 2018

 President Joe Biden visited the area in 2018 at a rally at Montclair State University in support of Congresswoman Mikie Sherrill, who was running for New Jersey’s 11th congressional district seat.
 The former Vice President at the time, Mr. Biden appeared at numerous events throughout the county to support candidates such as this one before the 2018 midterm elections.
 Little did all the attendees know they would be snapping photos and getting autographs from a future president.